 - Open: Year round - Monday to Saturday 10am to 4pm, Sunday 2pm to 4pm

 - Admission: Adult, child, family, seniors, students and unemployed prices available.
-Visit their website for prices and information on temporary exhibitions.
+Visit the Corinium Museum website for prices and information on temporary exhibitions.

 This English Heritage site has a very good museum of local finds, a reconstructed Roman villa you can take a walk through and excellent information scattered around the site.
 An impressive wall of what was an enormous basilica remains as well as the hypocaust - where air and water were heated for baths that ranged from tepid to hot and steamy.
 The columns of a forum and marketplace are partially excavated but much of the site is still to be uncovered.
 What has been revealed so far makes for several hours of pleasant exploration.

 The UK public recently voted the Vindolanda Tablets Britain's greatest treasure.
 The tablets, wafer thin slices of wood which carry correspondence and messages written in ink, are the earliest known examples of handwriting ever found in the country.
 The letters are about beer bills, pleas for justice, disputes among soldiers, even requests for warm socks from home.
 They provide a remarkable glimpse of life at Vindolanda, a Roman garrison and town just south of Hadrian's Wall.
-They can be seen at the museum there.
+Some of them are kept at the British Museum in London, but a group, preserved in special, hermetically sealed display cases can be seen at the museum there.

 The enormous Vindolanda excavations at Chesterholm in northeast England,comprise one of the most important Roman archaeological sites in Europe.
 More than 500 metric tons of pottery alone have been excavated there.

 Visitors can sometimes witness working archaeologists still excavating the site.
 Even better, those who are willing to devote two consecutive weeks to the task can volunteer to take part in excavations.
-In addition to Vindolanda's archaeological museum,... there is a nearby Roman Army Museum.
+In addition to Roman Vindolanda with its excavations, and archaeological museum, there is a nearby Roman Army Museum.

 - Vindolanda Trust, Chesterholm Museum, Bardon Mill, Hexham, Northumberland NE47 7JN